So-Emily/MVC-Tech-Blog/README.md

 ## Questions

-If you have any questions, please open an issue or contact me directly at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to reach out to me at [So-Emily on GitHub](https://github.com/So-Emily).